Kerstin08/minimal-mistakes/_pages/projects.md

 <a href="https://store.steampowered.com/app/1969130/Trash_Patrol__Academic_Version/" class="btn btn--primary">Play on Steam</a>

 ### My role
-This project was the graduation project for my Master studies at the Universities of Applied Sciences Salzburg.
+This project was the graduation project for my Master studies at the University of Applied Sciences Salzburg.
 It was developed in
 Unreal 4 by a total of 2 programmers and 5 artists.
 In this team my primary role was AI development, which involved implementing the human occupant of the house.
 I was also responsible to incoperate the sound provided by our sound designer.
 Furthermore, I helped out as needed with several coding tasks as well as developed various parts of the prototype to test several mechanics before the actual development process started.
 Since the important game design alterations where decided by the whole team,